venice1200/TapClock/v0.5.7/README.md

     mpu.setMotionDetectionThreshold(80); //80
     mpu.setMotionDetectionDuration(4); //4

 To get proper Angle values from the MPU you need to calibrate your MPU.
+See "Calibration" below for more details.
-Search Setup for the below section and replace my values with your own calibration values:
+Search Setup for the following section and replace my values with your own calibration values:

     // Offsets got from IMU_Zero Sketch
     mpu.setXAccelOffset(106);